 – 1x Installation Position Map;

-Like if you were watching this camera’s stream from your own phone.
-To me, it looks quite decent as for this class of cams and a price tag, but then there comes a footage, taken on Ezviz C4W 1080p Dome camera for a comparison.
-I don’t want to comment what I see this time, instead I want to ask you which version do you like more and why?
-Let us know in a comments.
-What’s pretty cool though is that we can easily turn and snap off the cover to reveal all internal parts.
+Like if you were watching this camera’s stream from your phone.
+To me, it looks quite decent for this class of cams and a price tag, but then there comes footage taken on the Ezviz C4W 1080p Dome camera for a comparison.
+I don’t want to comment on what I see this time, instead I want to ask you which version you like more and why?
+Let us know in the comments.
+What’s pretty cool, though, is that we can easily turn and snap off the cover to reveal all internal parts.
 There’s a reset button and a microSD card input onboard.
-So, this was done to let access that reset button and microSD, plus you can adjust a camera module incline angle, because this camera element can be turned around and tilted so you can fix a required view angle.
-Now let’s talk of specifications.
+So, this was done to allow access to the reset button and microSD, plus you can adjust the camera module inclination angle, because this camera element can be turned around and tilted, so you can fix the required view angle.
+Now let’s talk about specifications.

 Specification / Features

 It isn’t much to say about the cam this time.
-2 megapixel 1080p camera module with a 135° view angle for 2.8 lens version, and a 103.8° for 3.6 lens, able to record in 30 FPS. for both versions.
-A lens size affects the available view distance and a view angle, where with 2.8 version we’ll get a wider 135°, but a maximum view distance of 37 meters.
-On the other hand, for a 3.6 mm. version we’re having more narrow 103.8°, but a bigger view distance of 53 meters, so choose wisely, based on the install location.
+2 megapixel 1080p camera module with a 135° view angle for the 2.8 lens version, and a 103.8° for the 3.6 lens, able to record in 30 FPS for both versions.
+A lens size affects the available view distance and a view angle, where with the 2.8 version we’ll get a wider 135°, but a maximum view distance of 37 meters.
+On the other hand, for a 3.6 mm version we’re having more narrower 103.8°, but a bigger view distance of 53 meters, so choose wisely, based on the install location.

-And to me, they both look good, but Ezviz gives me more details, while an IMOU version looks more natural.
-Let us know you think of it, and we are moving to the activation.
+And to me, they both look good, but Ezviz gives me more details, while the IMOU version looks more natural.
+Let us know what you think of it, and we are moving to the activation.

 Activation / Connection

-Whatever the camera you are holding in hands, but if it is an IMOU-branded, their activation and control happen via IMOU app, available for free in App Store and Google Play.
+Whatever the camera you are holding in your hands, if it is an IMOU-branded one, its activation and control happen via the IMOU app, available for free in the App Store and Google Play.
 And the exact process is no different and is made very convenient:

 – Install IMOU App